-In Lake Malawi, Cyrtocara moorii mainly inhabits sandy soils, but is also found in the transitional biotopes between rocks and sand.
-They are mainly found in shallow water of about 3 meters depth.
-They are generally fish that occur solitairy, you will not find large groups in Lake Malawi.
+In Lake Malawi, Cyrtocara moorii mainly inhabits sandy soils but is also found in the transitional biotopes between rocks and sand.
+They are mainly found in shallow water of about 3 meters in depth.
+They are generally fish that occur solitary, you will not find large groups in Lake Malawi.
 They do occur throughout the lake, with no differences to be found between the specimens caught in the north or south of the lake.
 Cyrtocara moorii can also be found in Lake Malombe.
 Lake Malombe is supplied by the Shire from Lake Malawi.

 In the wild, the Cyrtocara moorrii feeds exclusively by following the Fossorochromis rostratus, Mylochromis lateristriga and the Taeniolethrinops praeorbitalis.
 These three fish feed on themselves by digging in the sand, sieving the sand through their gills.
 During this process, a lot of sand and mud drifts, exposing small crustaceans and other small food.
 Very interesting is that Cyrtocara moorii defended its “host” against other Moorii’s and other followers (eg Protomelas annectens).